Polarization Aware Movable Antenna: Comparison of optimization algorithms

 \subsection{Numerical simulations}

 This section presents numerical simulations to evaluate the performance of our PAMA framework in the context of sum-rate optimization.
-In the simulations, we consider users uniformly distributed within a 3D coverage area -- a cube with dimensions of $200$ meters by $200$ meters by $200$ meters -- centered at the origin $\bm{o}$ of the CCS.
-Unless specified otherwise, the simulation parameters used are summarized in Tab.~\ref{tab:sim_para}.
-The BS is equipped with $L = 8$ antennas, and the number of users $K$ varies among $\{1, 2, 4, 8\}$.
+In the simulations, the system operate in 30 GHz mmWave and consider users uniformly distributed within a 3D coverage area -- a cube with dimensions of 200 meters $\times$ 200 meters $\times$ 200 meters -- centered at the origin $\bm{o}$ of the CCS.
+Unless otherwise specified, the transmission power is set to 0.5 W, and all simulations are conducted with the number of transmit antennas $L$ set to 8.
+A comprehensive summary of the simulation parameters is provided in Tab.~\ref{tab:sim_para}.